Relevant International Crime history

 19 countries spoke out in the Legal Committee in favour of retaining damage to the environment on the list of crimes covered in the draft Code.
 In the same session Mr. Lukashuk objected: “at the fiftieth session of the General Assembly, the majority of Member States had come out in favour of characterizing “ecocide” as a crime, and only three States, France, Brazil and the Czech Republic were against it.”
 1996 Yearbook, Vol 1, page 111, para 29.
 But within weeks, the International Law Commission had also reduced the 6 crimes to 4 without vote.
 On 5 July, 1996, the final Draft Code of Crimes Against the Peace and Security of Mankind was adopted on second reading by the ILC.
 Ecocide was not reinstated and ‘wilful and severe damage to the environment’ had been removed, as was the section on State Responsibility.

-1998 The final Draft Code was renamed as the Rome Statute; ecocide was excluded and any mention of environmental harm was restricted to war-crime only, not a peace-crime.
+1998 The final Draft Code of Crimes Against the Peace and Security of Mankind is renamed as the Rome Statute; ecocide has previously been excluded, and any mention of environmental harm is restricted to war-crime only, not a peace-crime.
 Under the Environmental Modification Convention 1977 (ENMOD) the test for war-time environmental destruction is ‘widespread, or long-term or severe’, whereas Article 8(2)(b) of the Rome Statute 1998 modified the ENMOD test with the change of one word to ‘widespread, long-term and severe.’
 Under Article 8(2)(b) of the Rome Statute, environmental harm is a crime only in limited circumstances when “Intentionally launching an attack in the knowledge that such attack will cause incidental loss of life or injury to civilians or damage to civilian objects or widespread, long-term and severe damage to the natural environment which would be clearly excessive in relation to the concrete and direct overall military advantage anticipated.”
 Christian Tomuschat noted that this was done so that “only harm of exceptional circumstances shall be taken into account’”, despite objections.

 The Barcelona Traction case ICJ Rep 3, page 33, paras 33 & 3